 7:00 pm - Feed your baby (this will be the last feeding of the "day")

-10:15 pm - You go in and get your baby and rouse them just enough to do one last feed before you head off to bed.
-You don't want to fully wake them.
-They should still be half asleep...just enough to latch on and eat.
+10:15 pm - Go into your baby's room and rouse them just enough to do one last feed before you head off to bed.
+You don't want to fully wake them - trying to keep them in a half-asleep state is best.
+They need to be just awake enough to latch on and eat.
+(Anything more than that and it will be more difficult to put your baby back down after.)
 Some babies will begin to feed immediately upon feeling the nipple of your breast or a bottle against their lower lip.

 *Cue angels singing" Hallelujah!